aaronroman/python-template/{{ cookiecutter.project_name }}/README.md

 - Dump clients
     ```
         output:
-            .parquet file with all the clients, partitioned by country
+            .parquet file with all the customers, partitioned by country

         example:
             python {{cookiecutter.project_name}}/main.py dump